noetl/noetl/README.md

 NoETL's architecture draws heavily from several key concepts of Erlang:

 - **Everything as a Plugin:** All functional units in NoETL are treated as plugins, similar to Erlang's process encapsulation.
 These plugins are Docker images that can be executed as services or jobs within a Kubernetes environment.
-In playbooks, the term 'plugin' refers to these Docker images.
+In playbooks, the term 'plugin' refers to an alias to Docker images.
 - **Strong Isolation:** Each plugin operates independently and in isolation, akin to Erlang's process isolation.
 - **Lightweight Plugin Management:** Dynamic and efficient creation and destruction of plugin instances are central to NoETL, enabling a scalable architecture.
 - **Message Passing Interaction:** Plugins communicate through message passing via NATS streams, ensuring targeted and accurate messaging.